Updated Mar 15, 2026 § For Pets

 Can I use the Alpha 100 as a tracker without the training features?

 Yes.
-The Alpha 100 does not require you to use the stimulation, tone, or vibration functions.
+The Alpha 100 doesn’t require you to use the stimulation, tone, or vibration functions.
 You can run it as a GPS-only tracker if preferred.
 The training features are always available but never activate unless you press the training button on the handheld.

 Do the Garmin dog tracking systems require a phone or cell service?

 No. Both the Astro and Alpha operate entirely on satellite GPS signals.
-They do not need cellular coverage, Wi-Fi, or a smartphone connection to track dogs.
+They don’t need cellular coverage, Wi-Fi, or a smartphone connection to track dogs.
 The handheld receiver communicates directly with the dog collar via radio frequency.
-This makes them reliable in remote backcountry where cell service does not exist.
+This makes them reliable in remote backcountry where cell service doesn’t exist.

 What is the realistic tracking range in the field?